 Assessment 3: external assessment 40% of BTEC of final grade.
-10 assessment hours given
+10 assessment hours given confidence memories tolerance friends scope empathy enjoyment influence awareness understanding adaptability advantages empowerment

-You will apply your digital skills and techniques ,with your knowledge of existing products and how they appeal to target audiences , to create a media product in response to a brief sent by the exam board.
+• You will apply your digital skills and techniques ,with your knowledge of existing products and how they appeal to target audiences , to create a media product in response to a brief sent by the exam board.
 You will plan it, make it, justify your choices and evaluate it.
 This is done at the end of the course in Year 11.